Dimension matters when modeling network communities in hyperbolic spaces: Effects of dimensionality

 \subsection{\texorpdfstring{Number of nearest neighbors}{Number of nearest neighbors}}

 Dimension affects angular closeness of nodes in hyperbolic graphs, but on a more elementary level it also impacts how many points can be closest to each other on \(D\)-spheres.
 If a finite number \(n>2\) of points is spread on a circle, any given point will always have two, and only two, nearest neighbors.
 This, however, ceases to be true on higher-dimensional spheres, where the number of nearest neighbors then depends on the number of points \(n\).
-To quantify this, let us define a \emph{characteristic neighborhood} \(\mathcal{B}(\phi_n)\subset S^D(\hat{R})\) as an open ball (with respect to the standard great-circle distance) on the sphere, with angular radius \(\phi_n\) of the ball chosen such that \beq{vol_Brn} \Vol(\mathcal{B}(\phi_n)) = \frac{\Vol(S^D(\hat{R}))}{n}. \enq The volume refers to the \(D\)-dimensional measure of the \(D\)-sphere, i.e. the circumference of the circle, the surface area of the sphere, the volume of the \(3\)-sphere, and so on.
-The division of the space into areas of equal volume in Eq.~\eqref{vol_Brn} allows one to define the number of nearest neighbors \(n_\mathrm{nn}\) as \beq{n_nn} n_\mathrm{nn} = \frac{\Vol(\mathcal{B}(3\phi_n))}{\Vol(\mathcal{B}(\phi_n))} - 1. \enq The idea is to compute the volume of an open ball of radius \({3\phi_n}\) on \(S^D(\hat{R})\) and assume that it contains \({1+n_\mathrm{nn}}\) points, a central one and its nearest neighbors.
-The definition of \(n_\mathrm{nn}\) is an extension of \(D=1\), where \(\mathcal{B}(\phi_n)\) is simply an arc of length \(\nicefrac{2\pi \hat{R}}{n}\).
-In this simplest space, we trivially have \beq{n_nn_1D} n_\mathrm{nn} = \frac{3 \phi_n \hat{R}}{\phi_n \hat{R}} -1 = 2 \enq for all \({n>2}\), in accordance with our previous intuition.
+To quantify this, let us define a \emph{characteristic neighborhood} \(\mathcal{B}(\phi_n)\subset S^D(\hat{R})\) as an open ball (with respect to the standard great-circle distance) on the sphere, with angular radius \(\phi_n\) of the ball chosen such that

+The volume refers to the \(D\)-dimensional measure of the \(D\)-sphere, i.e. the circumference of the circle, the surface area of the sphere, the volume of the \(3\)-sphere, and so on.
+The division of the space into areas of equal volume in Eq.~\eqref{vol_Brn} allows one to define the number of nearest neighbors \(n_\mathrm{nn}\) as